buildkite/agent/README.md

 In practise, this can be quite tricky.
 But no problems!
 We've got everything you need to set that up here.

-1. Make sure you've got your agent process running through a process montior.
+1. Make sure you've got your `buildbox-agent` process running through a process montior.
 If you're on Ubuntu, the easiest way of setting this up is using [upstart](https://github.com/buildboxhq/buildbox-agent#using-upstart)

 2. Run the install script again.
-This will download new copies of the binaries.
-It **won't** override the bootstrap.sh file.
+This will download new copies of the binaries. **It won't** override the bootstrap.sh file.**

    ```bash
    bash -c "`curl -sL https://raw.github.com/buildboxhq/buildbox-agent/master/install.sh`"